Divine madness: Bhakti

 The bhakti tradition emerged in Hinduism in the medieval era.
 It is related to religious ecstasy, and its accompanying states of trance and intense emotions.
 According to McDaniel, devotional ecstasy is "a radical alteration of perception, emotion or personality which brings the person closer to what he regards as sacred."
 It may be compared to drsti, direct perception or spontaneous thought, as opposed to learned ideas.
 The bhakta establishes a reciprocal relationship with the divine.
 Though the participation in the divine is generally favoured in Vaishnava bhakti discourse throughout the sampradayas rather than imitation of the divine 'play' (Sanskrit: lila), there is the important anomaly of the Vaishnava-Sahajiya sect.

 McDaniel notes that the actual behavior and experiences of ecstatics may violate the expected behavior as based on texts.
 While texts describe "stages of religious development and gradual growth of insight and emotion," real-life experiences may be "a chaos of states that must be forced into a religious mold," in which they often don't fit.
 This discrepancy may lead to a mistaken identification of those experiences as "mad" or "possessed," and the application of exorcism and Ayurvedic treatments to fit those ecstatics into the mold.

 McDaniel refers to William James, who made a distinction between gradual and abrupt change, while Karl Potter makes a distinction between progress and leap philosophies.
 Progress philosophy is jativada, gradual development; leap philosophy is ajativada, "sudden knowledge or intuition."
 Both approaches can also be found in Bengal bhakti.
 In ritual ecstasy, yogic and tantric practices have been incorporated, together with the idea of a gradual development through spiritual practices.
 For spontaneous ecstatics, the reverse is true: union with the divine leads to bodily control and detachment.
 The same distinction is central in the classical Zen-rhetorics on sudden insight, which developed in 7th-century China.

 The path of gradual progression is called sastriya dharma, "the path of scriptural injunctions."
 It is associated with order and control, and "loyalty to lineage and tradition, acceptance of hierarchy and authority, and ritual worship and practice."
 In contrast, the path of sudden breakthrough is asastriya, "not according to the scriptures."
 It is associated with "chaos and passion, and the divine is reached by unpredictable visions and revelations."
-The divine can be found in such impure surroundings and items as burning grounds, blood and sexuality.
+The divine can be found in such unorthodox surroundings and items as burning grounds, blood and sexuality.
 Divine experience is not determined by loyalty to lineage and gurus, and various gurus may be followed.
 According to McDaniel, divine madness is a major aspect of this breakthrough approach.

-Yoga

-The attainment of state of Samadhi is the 8th and highest limb of Ashtanga Yoga.